Mad Love (Linda Ronstadt album)

 Mad Love is the tenth studio album by singer Linda Ronstadt, released in 1980.
 It debuted at #5 on the Billboard album chart, a record at the time and a first for any female artist, and quickly became her seventh consecutive album to sell over one million copies.
 It was certified platinum and nominated for a Grammy.

 The album reflected the advent in the later 1970s of punk rock and new wave music.

 Many veteran acts, including Fleetwood Mac, Carly Simon, Heart, Queen, Joni Mitchell and James Taylor, made sincere (and often successful) efforts to revitalize their sound by adopting aspects of the stripped-down, unpretentious D.I.Y. punk and new wave aesthetic.

 Mad Love was Ronstadt's response to this trend.

-The album contains three songs by Elvis Costello ("Party Girl", "Girls Talk" and "Talking in the Dark") as well as three tracks from The Cretones' first album, Thin Red Line (1980).
+The album contains three songs by Elvis Costello ("Party Girl", "Girls Talk" and "Talking in the Dark") as well as three tracks from the Cretones' first album, Thin Red Line (1980).
 Although Ronstadt had regularly recorded edgy material by non-mainstream songwriters, including Elvis Costello's "Alison," she hired Cretones guitarist Mark Goldenberg to provide arrangements, play guitar and lend authenticity to the project.
-The cover art's brash, hot pink and black ransom-note graphics and the singer’s new spiky, short-cropped hairstyle reinforced Mad Love’s claim to New Wave status.
+The cover art's brash, hot pink and black graphics and the singer's new spiky, short-cropped hairstyle reinforced Mad Love’s claim to New Wave status.

 The carefully-calculated production and promotion of Mad Love reflected the considerable professional risk undertaken by Ronstadt after a succession of multi-platinum hits.
 As the queen of '70s easy-going pop, Ronstadt was unlikely to impress punk and new wave's skeptical critics and puritanical audiences.
 At the same time, her embrace of a highly-ironic, frenetic, radically unelaborated style had the potential to alienate Ronstadt’s huge mainstream audience eager for the latest iteration of the Heart Like a Wheel formula.
 The inclusion of new material by established superstars who had embraced aspects of punk rock such as Neil Young ("Look Out for My Love") provided some continuity with Ronstadt's previous releases.